 Will a new trade agreement with the EU cover the screen sectors?

-The political declaration voted on by Parliament in November set out the framework for the future relationship between the EU and the UK, and sets out intentions for negotiation on numerous areas of importance for the screen sectors — including participation in EU programmes like Creative Europe, intellectual property, and movement of people.
+The political declaration accompanying the provisional withdrawal agreement agreed between the European Commission and the UK Government sets out the framework for the future relationship between the EU and the UK, and sets out intentions for negotiation on numerous areas of importance for the screen sectors — including participation in EU programmes like Creative Europe, intellectual property, and movement of people.

 If audiovisual services are excluded — as they have been in previous EU trade agreements — this will primarily affect broadcasters based in the UK which are broadcasting to EU Member States, since there will be no possibility of retaining the country of origin principle as provided for by the EU’s Audiovisual Services Media Directive.
 In this scenario, UK-based broadcasters may need a new licence.
 The Government has provided technical advice to broadcasters and video on demand providers, in the event of no deal, which can be found here.

-Will UK films and TV programmes still count as “European”?
+Will UK films and TV programmes still count as “European works”?

 Will Brexit affect laws on intellectual property?